jabranr/jabranr.github.io-legacy/_posts/2016-07-25-using-dry-in-symfony2-entities.markdown

     ...
 {% endhighlight %}

 Now we have two additional custom methods, `setTimestamps` and `setUpdatedTimestamp`.
 The names for these methods do not really matter so we can name those as we want.
-First method sets the values for `createdAt` and `updatedAt` attributes just before we persist a new record to database.
+First method sets the values for `createdAt` and `updatedAt` attributes just before we **persist a new record** to database.
 We set the values as `DateTime` object and Symfony2/Doctrine will automatically convert those to required format for database entry.
-Second method only updates the `updatedAt` value when a record in database is updated.
+Second method only updates the `updatedAt` value when a database **record is updated**.

-Now we can simply extend the `BaseEntity` to any entity and need not worry about generating a primary key attribute (`id`) and timestamps.
+> We can simply extend the `BaseEntity` to any entity and need not worry about generating a primary key attribute (`id`) and timestamps now on.

+### Additional enhancements:

 We can have as many as enhancement we like to the `BaseEntity` and those will be automatically extended to sub-entities.
 For example we can have a `save` method to persist the record by keeping all logic in `BaseEntity` instead of a controller.
 In current situation if we are creating a user we will use following steps inside a controller: